-To ensure all children of compulsory school age receive suitable education their parent/carers must apply for a school place or notify the local authority of the alternative arrangements they have made.
-Where this does not occur the child will be recorded as missing education and action maybe taken against the person(s) with parental responsibility.
+To ensure all children of compulsory school age receive suitable education their parent/carers must apply for a school place or notify the local authority in writing of the alternative arrangements they have made.
+Where this does not occur or the alternative arrangements are found to be unsatisfactory the child will be officially recorded as missing education and action will taken against the person(s) with parental responsibility.